rothsandro/eleventy-notes/Configuration/Configuration File.md

 });
 ```

-## TypeScript
+## TypeScript support

-If you use an editor like [VS Code](https://code.visualstudio.com/), you can add
-type-checking to your configuration file by adding the following comment
-at the top of the file:
+If you use an editor like [VS Code](https://code.visualstudio.com/), you can add type-checking to your configuration file by adding the following comment at the top of the file:

 ```js
 // @ts-check